 - Complete an English test comprising of reading, comprehension and a writing task;

 - Be interviewed (in some cases)

 The school will also review a student’s primary school academic performance including NAPLAN data.

-The following three forms are required to be submitted and signed by a parent/guardian.
+The following two forms are required to be submitted and signed by a parent/guardian.